 The length of time copyright applies to any work—text, image, sound, whatever—is determined by the date of its creation.
 See the chart on p.
 5 of this document to determine how long a work is under copyright.
 At the same time, there are some archives of images available on the Internet that are copyright-free; check the stipulations on image use when you consult a particular archive and seek permission to use copyrighted material.
 Often archives of web “clip art” fall into the copyright-free category, but it is the user’s responsibility to check.

 Students who are creating presentations for which they are graded are generally exempt from copyright restrictions on materials they embed in work to be graded.
 However, if they wish to use that material in any other way (for instance, including it in a digital portfolio or placing it on their personal websites), they must abide by relevant copyright restrictions.

 Yes.
 The copyright law makes no distinction between “news” and “entertainment.”

 CDs and DVDs can be placed on reserve and students may use them in or out of the building according to the circulation period set by the faculty member (overnight, 3 hours, etc.).
 What faculty may not do, however, is record selections for students to use (the musical or visual version of a course pack) on a CD or DVD.
 Rather, if they wish students to listen to 20 selections from 20 different CDs, they have to place all 20 CDs on reserve.
 The same is true for DVDs.
 Faculty can place them on reserve but cannot “cut” selections to a “homemade” DVD or video for use.

 No. You can send a list of what you want on Reserve (it will look like a bibliography) and we will put on reserve those items we have or point to links in our electronic offerings.
-Course packs without copyright permissions for all contents are forbidden in whatever iteration, be it on reserve or, most especially, on WebCT.
+Course packs without copyright permissions for all contents are forbidden in whatever iteration, be it on reserve or on Blackboard.